 This listing complements the worksheet I published about cell division.

-Thank you for your interest!
-I have twenty-four years of teaching experience and twenty-two as the science department head at the time of this publication.
+I appreciate your interest.
+I have over twenty-five years of teaching and curriculum writing experience.
 I have published science kits, games, and books through several international science supply companies dating back to 2002.
 Order with confidence!